-(Adds comment, detail, updates prices) MELBOURNE, Aug 7 (Reuters) - Shanghai copper came within a whisker of its highest in four years on Monday after a rally in steel unleashed short-covering across metals, before prices quickly retraced in line with a stronger dollar.
-"The recent driver of prices and demand in China has been the iron ore and steel rebar prices ... which tend to lead to general buying of all the industrial metals," said Kingdom Futures in a report.
-"Buyers seem to once again be positioning themselves for an expected improvement in demand, and thus prices, as we move forward into September and October."
+MELBOURNE, Aug 7 (Reuters) - Shanghai copper came within a whisker of its highest in four years on Monday after a rally in steel unleashed short-covering across metals, before prices quickly retraced in line with a stronger dollar.

 * SHFE COPPER: Shanghai Futures Exchange copper surged more than 1 percent to top out at 51,060 yuan, just shy of February's 51,200 yuan high, a breach of which would take prices back to levels last seen in April 2013.
-SHFE copper last traded flat at 50,260 a tonne.
+SHFE copper last traded down 0.3 percent at 50,260 a tonne.

-* PREMIUMS DROP: Premiums to obtain physical delivery of copper and zinc either in Shanghai or enroute to Shanghai fell, reflecting falling physical demand due to high prices.
+* PREMIUMS DROP: Premiums to obtain physical delivery of copper and zinc either in Shanghai or enroute to Shanghai fell, reflecting a decline in physical demand due to high prices.
 Nickel premiums hit the highest in two years, due to robust financing demand. <0#BASEBW-SHMET> <0#BASECIF-SHMET>

 * COPPER SPECS: Hedge funds and money managers boosted their net long position in COMEX copper to a record high in the week to Aug.
 1 U.S. Commodity Futures Trading Commission data showed on Friday.